AirDevil188/tic-tac-toe/README.md

 ## Extra's I've added

-My first idea was a bit different, instead of just creating a random restuarant page with placeholder content, I wanted to make a full website with content that's going to fit the theme.
-So I've started thinking how will this website look.
-Also, I've made it in a way so that It's fully responsive on smaller screens.
-But at the same time to incorporate Webpack and It's features.
+Option to insert names to the players, also in order to win the game you must win three rounds.

+## Screenshots

 Desktop Preview:
 ![Preview of the project](/resources-and-notes/desktop-preview.png)

 ![Preview of the project](/resources-and-notes/desktop-preview-2.png)

 Mobile Preview:
 ![Preview of the project](/resources-and-notes/mobile-preview.jpg)

 ![Preview of the project](/resources-and-notes/mobile-preview-2.jpg)

 ## Demo